laumagg/laumagg.github.io/about.markdown

 # Hi there, nice to meet you!

-### I'm Laura Amaro, a software developer passionate about digital hybrid realities.
+### I'm Laura, an XR developer passionate about digital hybrid realities.

 Currently, I am pursuing a Master's degree in Applied Computer Science with a specialization in Visual Computing at the University of Applied Sciences Berlin and work as a graduate research assistant at Fraunhofer Institut HHI.
 Previously, I completed a Bachelor's program in Environmental Computer Science, where I focused on web development and GIS.

 I have cultivated a diverse skill set related to eXtended Reality (XR), including 3D computing using the Unity and Unreal game engines, programming, and human-centered interaction.
 The convergence of technology, nature, and human experience fascinates me, and I strive to use technology to drive innovation and make a positive impact.
 I also love partnering with the creative community to capture the wonder of hybrid encounters.